jugoetz/chemical-ims-webpage/README.md

 # Chemical Borrowing System
 (formerly inventory-management-system)

+NOTE: The system was developed for use at ETHZ/LOC and may not directly transfer to other use cases

 This is a Django/SQLite-powered website for simple inventory management that allows check-in/check-out of bottles and viewing their status

 ## Overwiew